Brig Owens: Washington Redskins

 In 1970, he was named the starter at strong safety.
 He remained with the Redskins until he retired after the 1977 season.
 He played a significant role in leading the 1972 squad to Super Bowl VII and had a good performance in the game, recording a key interception from Miami Dolphins quarterback Bob Griese in the end zone during the second half.

 One of his more memorable performances occurred on a 1966 regular season game against the New York Giants, where he scored two defensive touchdowns: a 62-yard interception return and a 62-yard fumble return.
-Washington ended up winning the game 72–41.
-To this day it is the highest scoring game in NFL history.
+Washington ended up winning the game 72–41; to this day it is the highest scoring game in NFL history.

 Owens holds the record for most interception return yards in Redskins history (686) and is second all-time for the Redskins in career interceptions (36).
 Three of his interceptions were returned for touchdowns.
 He also recovered ten fumbles, returning them for 143 yards and two touchdowns.

 He was inducted into the Redskins' Ring of Fame.

 Personal life

-After the NFL, Owens earned a law degree at Potomac Law School and went to work with the National Football League Players Association, serving as the assistant executive director.
+After the NFL, Owens graduated from Antioch School of Law, and received his Doctorate of Jurisprudence from Potomac Law School, an unaccredited law school which closed in 1981.
+He served in the National Football League Players Association as an assistant executive director from 1979 to 1984.
 He also owned his own business, a commercial real estate development company which also represented professional athletes.

 Owens was a member of Alpha Phi Alpha fraternity.
 Married to Patricia from 1965 until his death, the couple had two daughters, Robin and Tracy.

-Owens died on June 21, 2022, at the age of 79.
+He received an honorary doctoral degree from the University of Cincinnati in 2008.
+He died on June 21, 2022, at the age of 79.